-GENERAL FUND - The differences in revenues were due to increase in ad valorem taxes, licenses and permits, fire insurance rebate, other state funds, local funds, and other revenues and a decrease in severance taxes.
-Expenditures required an increase in judicial, elections, finance and administrative, public safety, and culture and recreation and a decrease in legislative.
+GENERAL FUND - The differences in revenues were due to increase in ad valorem taxes, licenses and permits, severance taxes, fire insurance rebate, other state funds, and other revenues and a decrease in fees, charges and commissions for services.
+Expenditures required an increase in judicial, public safety, culture and recreation and capital outlay and a decrease in legislative, finance and administration and economic development and assistance.

-ROAD AND BRIDGE - The differences in revenues were due to an increase in sales tax and other revenues.
-Expenditures required an increase in public works.
+ROAD AND BRIDGE - The differences in revenues were due to an increase in federal revenue, other state funds, other revenues and proceeds from disposal of assets.
+Expenditures required an increase in public works and capital outlay.

-SALES TAX - There were no differences in revenues.
+SALES TAX - The differences in revenues were due to an increase in sales tax.
 Expenditures required an increase in public works.

-DRAINAGE MAINTENANCE - The differences in expenditures was due to a decrease in public works.
+DRAINAGE MAINTENANCE - The differences in expenditures was due to a decrease in public works and capital outlay.
 Revenues required an increase in ad valorem taxes.

-PARISH EQUIPMENT - The differences in expenditures were due to an increase in public works and a decrease in capital outlay.
-Revenues required an increase in ad valorem taxes and use of money and property and a decrease in state revenue sharing.
+PARISH EQUIPMENT - The differences in expenditures were due to an increase in public works and capital outlay.
+Revenues required an increase in ad valorem taxes, state revenue sharing other revenues.